UoB-COMSM0166/github-intro/README.md

 # GitHub Intro
-Overview of Software Engineering (COMSM0110) Introduction to Git &amp; GitHub.
+Software Engineering Discipline and Practice (COMSM0110) Introduction to Git &amp; GitHub.

 By the end of this session you should have:
 - Created a GitHub account